 SPE standards are defined in IEEE 802.3.
 Currently, there are five different standards with different transmission speeds and distances that have already been exceeded.
 Further standards are in discussion.

-Yes, a power of up to 50 W can be transmitted via the PoDL standard (Power over Data Line).
-The various performance classes are described in the IEEE 802.3 bu standard.
+Yes, a power of up to 50 W can be transmitted via the PoDL (Power over Data Line) standard.
+The various performance classes are described in the IEEE 802.3bu and IEEE 802.3cg standards.

 It is conceivable that you could use existing cable infrastructures for SPE if they meet the requirements.
 SPE cables are defined in standard IEC 61156-1x.